zdavatz/bbmb/README.txt

 == FEATURES/PROBLEMS:

-* Switch to use the Google SMPTP.
+* Switch to use the Google SMTP.
 * only runs on Ruby 1.8

 == INSTALL: